SimonMaracine/ntp-version-tracker/README.md

 <!-- TODO needs updating -->

-It is a program made for the Linux router `I-O DATA WN-AC1167GR`, for reporting vulnerable versions of the `NTP` protocol, by logging useful information.
+It is a program developed for Linux routers, for reporting vulnerable versions of the `NTP` protocol, by logging useful information.
+It was tested on a `I-O DATA WN-AC1167GR` mips router with `OpenWrt 5.4.238`, as well on a x86_64 Ubuntu laptop with `Linux 5.15.0-76-generic`.

 ## Purpose